darkeclipz/3d-canvas/README.md

 # Simple 3D to 2D projection

 This example shows a 3D to 2D projection of a cube.
+Update: it became a simple 3D render engine in canvas.

 ## What?